EnsignMK/Reset-to-default-settings/README.md

 ## additional info
-If for some reason you don't like the look of the default webui , you can always go back. place the config.json located in
+If for some reason you don't like the look of the default webui , you can always go back. place the config.json and ui-config.json located in
-> /extensions/reset_default_settings/scripts/config.json

-to

->/stable-diffusion-webui-master/stable-diffusion-webui-master/

-and

-place ui-config.json located in :
-> /extensions/reset_default_settings/scripts/ui-config.json
+> /extensions/Reset-to-default-settings/scripts

-to
->/stable-diffusion-webui-master/stable-diffusion-webui-master/

->restart the webui afterwards!!